-At least two new ventures in the Wind River Community will receive startup business funding from a $ 25,000 seed fund.
-Tribal members are eligible to apply with their innovative and sustainable business ideas by October 12th, 2020.
+New ventures in the Wind River Community will receive startup business funding from a $ 25,000 seed fund.
+Seven finalists are set to pitch their businesses on May 22, 2021.

 Business experience is not required!